 Research is key

 Depending on the type of holiday you’re jetting off on, you’ll want to spend some time doing some research.
-Look up the sights to see, places to eat and places to stay, so that you don’t miss any must-dos.
+Look up the sights to see, places to eat and places to stay, so that you don’t miss any of your 'must-dos'.

 Then it’s time to think about saving for your holiday.
 Make sure that you’ve got enough money to cover all the things you want to see and do in your plan, and then look for the areas you wouldn't mind cutting back on.
-It may mean a cheaper hotel one night to fit in a pricey tour, but it’ll be worth it when you can experience it all.
+It may mean a cheaper hotel one night to fit in a pricey tour, but it’ll be worth it when you can experience everything you want to.

 While you're there

 The most important thing to know if you’re jetting overseas is the exchange rate.
 It could be smarter to take cash with a good exchange rate to avoid being stung while you spend.
-Try to minimize card purchases and ATM withdrawals, as you could see fees for purchases add up quickly.
+You may want to try to minimize card purchases and ATM withdrawals, as you could see fees for purchases add up quickly.

 Keep on top of talk time